Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

-In contrast, six indicators are awarded to at most three companies (one standard deviation below the mean): two are under the low-scoring model weight security commitment.
-The other four are (i) ``Information sharing with government``, which only OpenAI and Anthropic receive for establishing memorandums of understanding with the US AI Safety Institute, (ii) ``Empower trust and safety teams``, which is awarded to two companies for integrating trust and safety assessments into the model pre-launch process and authorizing their teams to use a full range of tools to block malicious actors,\footnote{These are Google and Inflection} (iii) ``Red teaming coverage of risks'', which two companies satisfied for conducting red-teaming exercises that address all the risk areas specified in the commitment,\footnote{These are Anthropic and OpenAI} and (iv) ``Support initiatives that help citizens understand the nature, capabilities, limitations, and impact of the technology``, which none of the companies satisfied. \\
+In contrast, five indicators are scored by at most three companies (one standard deviation below the mean): one is ``Insider threat detection program'' under the low-scoring model weight security commitment.
+The other four are (i) ``Information sharing with government'', which only OpenAI and Anthropic satisfy by establishing memoranda of understanding with the US AI Safety Institute, (ii) ``Empower trust and safety teams``, which Google and Inflection satisfy by integrating trust and safety assessments into the model pre-launch processes and authorizing their teams to use a full range of tools to block malicious actors, (iii) ``Red teaming coverage of risks'', which OpenAI and Anthropic satisfied by conducting red-teaming exercises that address all the risk areas specified in the commitment, and (iv) ``Support initiatives that help citizens understand the nature, capabilities, limitations, and impact of the technology``, which none of the companies satisfied. \\

-\textbf{Indicator-level analysis reveals substantial heterogeneity in information sharing.} The information sharing commitment spans four indicators: (i) information sharing with other companies (43.75\%), information sharing with governments (12.5\%), forum or mechanism for information sharing (100\%), and forum or mechanism that discloses information on risks (37.5\%).
-While every company is awarded the indicator for a forum or mechanism for information sharing due to the US AI Safety Consortium, we do not automatically award the further point for disclosing information on risks because it is not clear that the Consortium functions as such.
-Only seven companies are awarded this indicator, mostly based on membership in the Frontier Model Forum.
+\textbf{Indicator-level analysis reveals substantial heterogeneity in information sharing.} The information sharing commitment spans four indicators: information sharing with other companies (56.3\%), information sharing with governments (12.5\%), forum or mechanism for information sharing (100\%), and forum or mechanism that discloses information on risks (43.8\%).
+While every company satisfies the indicator for a forum or mechanism for information sharing due to participation in the US AI Safety Institute Consortium, we do not automatically award the further point for sharing information on risks because it is not clear that this occurs in the Consortium.
+Only seven companies are awarded this indicator, largely based on Frontier Model Forum membership.